dganjali/JADE-BramHacks/gazebo_new/README.md

 ## Credits

-Created for the JADE SpaceApps Challenge project.
+Created for the Heimdall BramHacks Challenge project.